 In the days that followed anyone looking at us during potions class or even during detention would have thought that absolutely nothing was wrong.
 There was absolutely nothing unusual at all about the way we behaved towards each other.
 There wasn’t even a hint of animosity.
 We were just two students who spoke only to each other when we absolutely had to and turned so polite to each other, putting in extra pleases, thank you’s and after you’s.
 To anyone observing, we were model students.
 However all you had to do was look closer and read between the lines.
 If anyone had bothered to pay any attention to us at all, which people in potions class rarely did as people were still a little pissed off and quite probably a little scared of us after the whole blowing apart the classroom incident, they would have noticed that we never so much as looked at each other, we never made eye contact at all.
 Well, I may have snuck in the odd glance, but I always made sure he never saw.
 Both of us sat up perfectly straight with perfect posture and perfectly controlled movements, as if we were thinking about each of our actions so carefully, like we were trying not to draw attention to ourselves and we never stayed together for a second longer than necessary and after all the sharing at the previous week’s detention, we never spoke unless it was strictly about potions or detention, nothing personal at all.

-The atmosphere between us growing every day, until it was feeling almost unbearable.
-Like there was a tension in the air.
+The atmosphere between us was growing every day, until it was almost unbearable.
+Like there was a constant tension in the air.
 I was amazed that all the other people around us couldn’t sense it.
 It was something that I was completely aware of the entire time.
 I was completely aware of him the entire time.
 I felt like a hunter stalking its prey, or perhaps I was the prey, being completely aware of the hunter.
 He was always on my radar.
 I was aware of every move that he made in class, tensed up in every detention when he brushed past me in the narrow aisles of the library.
 I was always on the lookout in the corridors so that whenever I saw a flash of blonde hair, I would take a different route just to avoid walking past him.
 I would spend the majority of my meal times, glancing at the doors and the Slytherin table to see if he was there yet, just so that when I knew he was there, I could spend the next half an hour determinedly avoiding looking over at him.
 Without even trying and without me even fully realising, Draco Malfoy had come to occupy the majority of my thoughts.
-The amount of daydreaming that I now did in a day was becoming ridiculous.
-Going back and analysing that last conversation and trying to decipher what he could possibly have meant.

 I know I may have sounded a little harsh, but he was constantly there.
 He was always by my side, always asking for help with homework, always trying to talk to me when I was reading and always sitting just that little bit too close to make me feel uncomfortable.

-Like I said, Ron was getting more than a little annoyed with me and my vacantness.
+For whatever reason Ron was trying really hard to be my side all of the time and my lack of reaction was irritating him, however instead of deterring him, it only spurred him on.
 Ron was the sort of person who could easily have one- sided conversation; he would just talk and talk and as long as you gave the occasional ‘yep’ and ‘uh- huh’, he was perfectly happy to just keep on talking.
 But over the last week I had been caught out more than once, when Ron had realised that I hadn’t been listening to a word he was saying.

 ‘So what do you think then?’